porismltd/open-standards/docs/techniques.md

 Every subject (e.g. `election`), predicate (e.g. `hasCandidate`, `hasSpoiltBallot`) and object (e.g. `candidate`, `53`) is represented by a URI or a literal value of a base type such as an integer or a string.
 By querying each linked URI in turn you can explore the data and understand how it relates to other Linked Data on the web.

-The [Local Government Business Model](http://standards.esd.org.uk/LGBM) shows relationships between types of concept (service type, function type, circumstances, etc.) defined by the LGA as a family of taxonomies (see (‘Taxonomies’)[link to it]).
+The [Local Government Business Model](http://standards.esd.org.uk/LGBM) shows relationships between types of concept (service type, function type, circumstances, etc.) defined by the LGA as a family of taxonomies (see [Taxonomies](#taxonomies)).

-A set of linked triples defining some data is known as a ‘data graph’.
+A set of linked triples defining some data is known as a 'data graph'.
 The SPARQL RDF query language lets you extract data for defined graphs to bring together elements of Linked Data in one result set.

 In theory, a SPARQL query can be run across multiple web sites such that the whole web can be treated as one database.
 In practice, however, SPARQL can be slow for high volume data processing and queries are normally run on local dumps taken from external triple stores rather than querying over the web.